 NextEra Energy (NEE) Gains As Market Dips: What You Should Know

-NEE will be looking to display strength as it nears its next earnings release.
+Wall Street will be looking for positivity from NEE as it approaches its next earnings report date.
 In that report, analysts expect NEE to post earnings of $0.71 per share.
 This would mark year-over-year growth of 5.97%.
-Our most recent consensus estimate is calling for quarterly revenue of $5.69 billion, up 18.98% from the year-ago period.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $5.69 billion, up 18.98% from the year-ago period.

-For the full year, our Zacks Consensus Estimates are projecting earnings of $2.52 per share and revenue of $18.8 billion, which would represent changes of +9.09% and +4.47%, respectively, from the prior year.
+Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $2.52 per share and revenue of $18.8 billion.
+These totals would mark changes of +9.09% and +4.47%, respectively, from last year.

-Investors should also note any recent changes to analyst estimates for NEE.
-These revisions help to show the ever-changing nature of near-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+Investors might also notice recent changes to analyst estimates for NEE.
+Recent revisions tend to reflect the latest near-term business trends.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

 The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
 It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate has moved 0.07% higher within the past month.
-NEE is holding a Zacks Rank of #3 (Hold) right now.
+Over the past month, the Zacks Consensus EPS estimate has moved 0.07% higher.
+NEE is currently a Zacks Rank #3 (Hold).

-Investors should also note that NEE has a PEG ratio of 4.05 right now.
+Meanwhile, NEE's PEG ratio is currently 3.89.
 The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-The Utility - Electric Power industry currently had an average PEG ratio of 3.62 as of yesterday's close.
+The Utility - Electric Power was holding an average PEG ratio of 3.46 at yesterday's closing price.

 The Utility - Electric Power industry is part of the Utilities sector.
-This group has a Zacks Industry Rank of 187, putting it in the bottom 27% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 168, which puts it in the bottom 34% of all 250+ industries.

 The Zacks Industry Rank includes is listed in order from best to worst in terms of the average Zacks Rank of the individual companies within each of these sectors.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.